 It's information overload out there right now, so it feels like a score when you find something solid.
 We hope you use your own outlets to spread the good stuff.

-- Small business emergency subscription assistance.
+Small business emergency subscription assistance.
 Zoho, a leader in business software apps, launches a Small Business Emergency Subscription Assistance Program (ESAP) to help Zoho customers worldwide weather this global crisis.
-Here are the details, if you're interested.

 Ultimately, we need to avoid letting fear become a pandemic in and of itself.
 There is no one correct way to move forward, but I think people need to practice more compassion.
 So I end with this note from a respected writer I follow: “Overreacting about people who are overreacting is just another form of overreacting.”

 At this point, everyone on Earth is affected by this in some capacity, but in completely separate ways—that, in most cases, some of us may not ever be able to relate to.
 There is so much stimuli floating around, advising us to do one thing and feel another.
 But it’s ultimately up to us to decide how we move forward.

 And hopefully, that’s with compassion, wits, and more hand-washing.

 There you have it, your March 20 special edition news.
 We will catch you back here Monday.